open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

 ### Enabling the factory to describe the receiver as capable of processing traces

-The same receiver component can process traces, metrics and logs, and the receiver's factory is responsible to describe those capabilities.
+The same receiver component can process traces, metrics, and logs.
+The receiver's factory is responsible for describing those capabilities.

 Given that Traces are the subject of the tutorial, that's the only datasource we will enable the `tailtracer` receiver to work with.
 The `components` package provides the following function and type to help the factory describe the trace processing capabilities: